(click on pics to enlarge)

 ½ orange bell pepper, thinly sliced

-½ Lb. beef chuck, sliced into small pieces
+½ Lb. beef chuck, sliced into thinly cut short pieces

 1 TBSP sesame oil

 Marinade: Place the beef in a bowl and mix with the marinade listed above and leave on the counter.